Inside Satchmo

 Mary Griffin New Orleans R&B vocalist appeared in the 1988 film "Studio 54"; has worked with Patti LaBelle, and toured as opener for Mary J. Blige

-John Thomas Griffith Cowboy Mouth guitarist, vocalist, songwriter first recorded in the early 80's with the Red Rockers
+John Thomas Griffith guitarist, vocalist, songwriter and founding member of Cowboy Mouth; Griffith first recorded in the early 80's with the Red Rockers

-Andy Griggs rising country music star hails from from Monroe, LA
+Andy Griggs popular country music star hails from from West Monroe, LA

-Steve Grisaffe musician, singer and songwriter from New Iberia; formerly with River Road.
+Steve Grisaffe musician, singer and songwriter from New Iberia; formerly with popular country band River Road

-John "Papa" Gros New Orleans keyboard great worked with George Porter Jr., Mulebone and others before founding Papa Grows Funk; be sure to check out his 2004 solo album also!
+John "Papa" Gros New Orleans keyboard great worked with George Porter Jr., Mulebone, and others before founding Papa Grows Funk ; be sure to check out John's great 2004 solo album "Day's End"

-Groove Cartel local band mixes funk, southern rock and hip-hop; band name changed to Skonk in Oct.
-2004.
+Groove Cartel local band mixes funk, southern rock and hip-hop; band name changed to Skonk, then Ochima

 Tim Guarisco late guitarist (1969-1997) from Morgan City, LA

-- Tim Guarisco: founding member of the funk band Smilin' Myron; he passed away at age 28 after a lengthy battle with cancer; for more on Tim, see this OffBeat editorial.
+- Tim Guarisco: founding member of the funk band Smilin' Myron; he passed away at age 28 after a lengthy battle with cancer.

 Roland Guerin bassist, composer, arranger and rising star on the contemporary jazz scene